leJBP/HashComparison/README.md

 This little project aim to compare a knowed hash with a file which is fill with word to hash and compare with the knowed hash.

+## Requirements

+Before you start using this programm please ensure you have install openssl package :
+- On linux :

+        sudo apt-get install openssl
+If you have an error like the following when you compile :

+        md5.c:20:25: fatal error: openssl/md5.h: No such file or directory
+         #include <openssl/md5.h>
+                             ^
+        compilation terminated.
+You should install this package :

+        sudo apt-get install libpcap-dev libssl-dev

 ## Compilation

 To easily compile use the makefile thank to the following command :